 Food is a basic human right, however, establishing more localized food systems to alleviate food insecurity remains a challenge.
 How can we unify the production and supply of sufficient food with the ability to provide access to food for all people?

-Moderator: Helena Bottemiller Evich, founder and editor-in-chief, Food Fix (invited)
+Moderator: Helena Bottemiller Evich, Food Fix

 Panelists: